Silverback-Stack/WebGrapher/docs/getting-started.md

 ## 3. Download the Repository

-Clone or download the repository:
+Clone or download the WebGrapher repository:

 ```
 https://github.com/Silverback-Stack/WebGrapher
 ```

-Example local path:
+Install to your local drive.
+Example:

 ```
 C:\WebGrapher